 - Register for the CASPer exam.

 – CASPer (Computer-Based Assessment for Sampling Personal Characteristics) is an admissions test that measures one’s professionalism, ethics, communication, and empathy.
 It may be used by med schools in addition to a traditional interview.
+Not every school requires this exam, but make sure to check if they do.

 - Order transcripts from every college or university you’ve attended.